- TAX INFO

 Note.
 If the recipient was not a financial institution or you did not receive a Form 1098 from the recipient, report your deductible mortgage interest on line 13.

 If you and at least one other person (other than your spouse if you file a joint return) were liable for and paid interest on the mortgage, and the other person received Form 1098, report your share of the deductible interest on line 13.
 Attach a statement to your return showing the name and address of the person who received Form 1098.
 On the dotted line next to line 13, enter "See attached."

 You can deduct the cost of repairs made to keep your property in good working condition.
 Repairs in most cases do not add significant value to the property or extend its life.
 Examples of repairs are fixing a broken lock or painting a room.
 Improvements that increase the value of the property or extend its life, such as replacing a roof or renovating a kitchen, must be capitalized and depreciated (that is, they cannot be deducted in full in the year they are paid or incurred).
-See the instructions for line 20 on this page.
+See Line 18, later.

 You can deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income (for example, calls to the renter).
 However, the base rate (including taxes and other charges) for local telephone service for the first telephone line into your residence is a personal expense and is not deductible.

 Depreciation is the annual deduction you must take to recover the cost or other basis of business or investment property having a useful life substantially beyond the tax year.
 Land is not depreciable.

 Depreciation starts when you first use the property in your business or for the production of income.
 It ends when you deduct all your depreciable cost or other basis or no longer use the property in your business or for the production of income.